Afeezagbaje/My_Portfolio/README.md

+## Portfolio

-The project describes me in a page
+The project describes me, Afeez Agbaje in a a page.

+## Features
+- The home page has the Hire me button which give access direct email message
+- The home page have buttons that leads to the other pages
+- The About me is all about me
+- The work shows the work have done
+- The skill shows how proficient am good in each skill